 |Unit Of Current||Unit Of Conductivity|

 What is 1 Farad?

-One Farad is defined as the capacitance for a particle with one Coulomb charge and with the potential difference of one Volt.
+One Farad is defined as the capacitance for a particle with a one-coulomb charge and with the potential difference of one volt.

 What is the relationship between capacitance, charge, and potential difference?